 A pressure gauge is an instrument that measures the amount of pressure in your pool’s filtration system.
 Monitoring pressure gauge readings can let you know when it is time to clean or replace the filter or possibly even replace other plumbing components.

 A pool filter pressure gauge measures pressure in pounds per square inch, or PSI.
 It measures the pressure in a liquid, such as your swimming pool water filtration system.
 The gauge is typically round with little marks and numbers to indicate different amounts of pressure and a needle indicator.

 What Should the Pool Filter Pressure Gauge Read?

 An optimal pressure reading for your pool’s filtration system depends on several factors.
 The size of your pool, the size of your pump, and the condition of your pool water directly impact pressure readings.
 Generally speaking, a pressure reading between 10 – 25 psi can be considered normal.

-Once you have installed a new filter, turn everything on and take a baseline reading.
+Once you have installed a good pool filter, turn everything on and take a baseline reading.
 Take a new baseline reading each time you change your pool filter.
 This reading, taken when everything is operating as it should, will give you a target to aim for as an optimal pressure reading for your pool.

 Check your pool’s pump pressure at least once per week.
 It may be a good idea to record readings so you can easily see trends and correct them before your pool water suffers.

 What to Do If Your Pressure Reading is Too High

 Consistent pressure readings that are ten psi or higher over your baseline indicate that your filter pressure is too high.
 Put simply; this means that your filter is dirty or clogged and needs attention.
 Depending on the state of the filter, you may be able to clean it out to restore optimal pressure levels.